-It has never been more important for Horndean Parish Council not only to continue to deliver its existing services, but also to engage with developers and other public bodies, as the local, apolitical and independent voice of Horndean, both during the change process and in the new world, making its increasing scale and voice count.
+It has never been more important for Horndean Parish Council not only to continue its "day job", but also to engage with developers and other public bodies, as the local, apolitical and independent voice of Horndean, both during the change process and in the new world, making its increasing scale and voice count.
 All of this work is led by volunteer Parish Councillors, who seek to act in the best interests of Horndean.